lisc55/third-rotation-physical-computing/README.md

 **Substep 2.2: Generate the project**

-If you use command line, type the following based on your operating system:
+If you use command line:

 [Win64]: